matteobu/matteobu/README.md

 - 🧑‍💻 Soon on new projects with amiconsult GmbH!!
 - 👀 I am interested in cycling and trying to read a book every month!
 - 🌱 Book of the Month 📖:
-   * December: Three Floors Up
+   * December: Three Floors Up (Eshkol Nevo)
-   * January: When We Cease to Understand the World
+   * January: When We Cease to Understand the World (Benjamín Labatut)

 ### feel free to reach out!